Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Results

 Another noticeable contrast between these two magnetic orderings is the intensity of quadratic magnon modes.
 This contrast is more clearly illustrated in Figs. \ref{longw}(j)--(k), showing the single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ magnon spectra calculated at 0~K using LSWT, which does not include thermal fluctuation effects.
 Although a quadratic mode signal is still present in both the single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ calculations, its relative spectral weight compared to the linear mode is extremely weak in the triple-${\mathbf{Q}}$ phase.
-This observation is consistent with our data at 30 and 5\,K, further supporting that \TNt{} marks to the transition between the tetrahedral triple-${\mathbf{Q}}$ and stripe single-${\mathbf{Q}}$ orderings.
+This observation is consistent with our data at 30 and 5\,K, further supporting that \TNt{} marks the transition between the tetrahedral triple-${\mathbf{Q}}$ and stripe single-${\mathbf{Q}}$ orderings.
+For completeness, we also considered the case of a double-${\mathbf{Q}}$ magnetic ordering, which, although not realized in \CTS{}, provides an important point of comparison for firmly isolating the triple-$\mathbf{Q}$ nature of the ground state.
+As elaborated in Appendix H, the double-${\mathbf{Q}}$ state exhibits a strongly anisotropic Goldstone-mode velocity profile, closely resembling the single-${\mathbf{Q}}$ case.
+This indicates that the nearly isotropic dispersion is a distinctive signature of the triple-${\mathbf{Q}}$ phase, consistent with our proposal in Section III.
+A, which is based on the qualitative distinction between triple-${\mathbf{Q}}$ and other symmetry-breaking orders.